HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 There are a few outliers where the process of removing custom sections with `llvm-strip` made some changes to the WebAssembly module that made it smaller before compression, but slightly larger after the compression.
 Such cases are rare though, and the difference in size is insignificant compared to the total size of the compressed module.

-### How much can we save via wasm-opt?
+### How much can we save via `wasm-opt`?

 `wasm-opt` from the <a hreflang="en" href="https://github.com/WebAssembly/binaryen">Binaryen</a> suite is a powerful optimization tool that can improve both size and performance of the resulting binaries.
 It's used in major WebAssembly toolchains such as Emscripten, wasm-pack and AssemblyScript to optimize binaries produced by the underlying compiler.

 It provides significant size savings on both uncompressed and compressed real-world benchmarks:

 {{ figure_markup(
-  caption="wasm-opt uncompressed size benchmarks.", description="Bar chart showing wasm-opt size benchmarks across a wide variety of real-world modules such as base64, box2d, lua, sqlite, zlib, etc. The resulting sizes vary from 78% to, worst-case, 93% of the original.
-Median is at 89%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=724059342&format=interactive", sheets_gid="1763590037", image="wasm_opt_bench.png"
+  caption="`wasm-opt` uncompressed size benchmarks.", description="Bar chart showing `wasm-opt` size benchmarks across a wide variety of real-world modules such as `base64`, `box2d`, `lua`, `sqlite`, `zlib`, etc. The resulting sizes vary from 78% to, worst-case, 93% of the original.
+Median is at 89%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=724059342&format=interactive", sheets_gid="1763590037", image="wasm_opt_bench.png", width=600, height=615
   )
 }}

 {{ figure_markup(
-  caption="wasm-opt + Brotli size benchmarks.",
+  caption="`wasm-opt` + Brotli size benchmarks.",
-  description="Another bar chart showing same wasm-opt size benchmarks, but with Brotli compression applied to both original and resulting WebAssembly modules.
-Results vary from 83% to 99% with median at 91%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=2047888306&format=interactive", sheets_gid="1763590037", image="wasm_opt_br_bench.png"
+  description="Another bar chart showing same `wasm-opt` size benchmarks, but with Brotli compression applied to both original and resulting WebAssembly modules.
+Results vary from 83% to 99% with median at 91%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=2047888306&format=interactive", sheets_gid="1763590037", image="wasm_opt_br_bench.png", width=600, height=615
   )
 }}

-We've decided to check the performance of wasm-opt on the collected HTTP Archive dataset as well, but there's a catch.
+We've decided to check the performance of `wasm-opt` on the collected HTTP Archive dataset as well, but there's a catch.

-As mentioned above, wasm-opt is already used by most compiler toolchains, so most of the modules in the dataset are already its resulting artifacts.
-Unlike in compression analysis above, there's no way for us to reverse existing optimizations and run wasm-opt on the originals.
-Instead, we're re-running wasm-opt on pre-optimized binaries, which skews the results.
+As mentioned above, `wasm-opt` is already used by most compiler toolchains, so most of the modules in the dataset are already its resulting artifacts.
+Unlike in compression analysis above, there's no way for us to reverse existing optimizations and run `wasm-opt` on the originals.
+Instead, we're re-running `wasm-opt` on pre-optimized binaries, which skews the results.
 This is the command we've used on binaries produced after the strip-debug step:

 ```bash
 wasm-opt -O -all some.wasm -o some.opt.wasm